gregmeyer/minimum-viable-specification/README.md

 expectations and projects that are a disappointment.
 The real output here is wasted effort and frustration.

+The reasons for the wasted effort are varied, and some of them include:

+- poor expectation setting leading to low engagement and commitment
+- weak requirements, because no one set expectations for the group
+- results that don’t follow (too-high) expectations
+- and a general lack of transparency

+In short, we could do better.

 **We all want to build great products and services** — full stop — and we sometimes get there.
 With the right tools and process, people collaborate remotely, locally, synchronously and asynchronously to build software products